 On one of these last winter days, we visited Nguyen Huu Bao’s home on Hang Dao street.
 A veteran photographer in his sixties and a child of the Old Quarters, Huu Bao has received numerous praises from the press.
 Yet for a millennial like me, it is a rare chance to ever come into contact with both the photographer and his works.
-Before meeting with such a figure, it’s difficult to not hold prejudices that there would be romantic frames of antiquated houses and streets, taken by a soul leaning towards the bygones in the era when the city is constantly evolving; not even mentioning the generational and ideological gap.
+Before meeting with such a figure, it’s difficult to not hold prejudices.
+The generational and ideological gap might be great, and that his works might lean towards the bygones in a time when the city is constantly evolving.
 But once again, photography proves its magic of connecting people.
-From scattered stories, Huu Bao opened up about himself, about the Hanoi love stories he wanted to capture, the stories behind his two books Ky Uc Lang (Memories Of Village) and Ha Noi Dau Yeu (My Dear Hanoi), while insistently dismissing himself as a photographer.
+From scattered stories, Huu Bao opened up about himself, the Hanoi love stories he wanted to capture, and the stories behind his two books Ky Uc Lang (Memories Of Village) and Ha Noi Dau Yeu (My Dear Hanoi), while insistently dismissing himself as a photographer.

 [Huu Bao] I take photos for myself, not anyone else, and neither for competitions and prizes.
 No purpose whatsoever.